 We work with a number of charities and organisations dedicated to helping disabled people, and thank them for their continued support.

-ABF The Soldiers Charity for soldiers, for life; giving support to serving and retired soldiers and their families.
+The Army Benevolent Fund for soldiers, for life; giving support to serving and retired soldiers and their families.

 Army Sailing Association was formed in 1947 to manage sailing as a sport within the Army and to represent its interests at Service and national level.